immacodder/immacodder/README.md

 - 👋 Hi, I’m @immacodder (an idiot sandwitch)
 - 👀 I’m interested in webdev, music and gaming
-- 🌱 I’m currently learning and refining my react ecosystem skills
+- 🌱 I’m currently learning Vue and quasar
 - 💞️ I’m looking to collaborate on some open source projects that I personally use
 - 📫 How to reach me.
 Don't, I'm an introvert